 A major clue is the mysterious ‘everyone must attend’ meeting in the boardroom, which is filled with senior management looking sombre and downbeat.
 Or you are asked to attend to a one-on-one unscheduled meeting with your line manager and walk in to find HR there too.

-What to do if you sport the signs you may be made redundant
+What to do if you spot the signs you may be made redundant

 If you feel you might be next, it is time for you to take immediate action.
 Unfortunately there is not much you can do to save your job once your role has been earmarked for redundancy.
 Often it is outside your control.